-In Fig.~\ref{fig:2partcomp} we report as a function of $g$ the low-energy part of the two-particle energy spectrum calculated by exact diagonalization (solid green line) and the spectrum obtained by solving Eq.~(\ref{eq.bush}).
+In Fig.~\ref{fig:2partcomp} we report as a function of $g$ the low-energy part of the two-particle energy spectrum calculated by diagonalization in a truncated basis space (green dots) and the spectrum obtained by solving Eq.~(\ref{eq.bush}).
 Notice that this equation provides the energies of the relative motion to which we add the possible energies of the center of mass: $E_{CM}$.
 For the ground state, $E_{CM}=1/2$.
 On the contrary, the diagonalization provides the total energies of the system.
-The diagonalization has been performed using 100 single-particle modes that translates when the energy restriction is taken into account in a dimension of 5050 of the matrix to be diagonalized.
+The diagonalization has been performed using 100 single-particle modes that translates when the energy restriction is taken into account into a dimension of 5050 of the matrix to be diagonalized.

-We explore both, the attractive and the repulsive interaction regimes.
+We explore both the attractive and the repulsive interaction regimes.
 In general, for small values of $|g|$, both attractive and repulsive, the agreement between both types of calculations is very good.
 Apparently, the quality of the results deteriorates faster for attractive interaction.
-The calculations discussed in this paper will consider mainly repulsive interactions which will be explored up to the strength interaction limit which is almost reached for the highest values of $g$ considered, $g=15$.
+The calculations discussed in this paper will consider mainly repulsive interactions which will be explored up to the interaction strength limit which is almost reached for the highest values of $g$ considered, $g=15$.

 In the plot, we also include the horizontal lines which are energies of states not affected by the interaction.
-The first one corresponds to state with $S=1$ and $M=1$ which wave function can be decomposed as an antisymmetric wave function in coordinate space built with the single-particle states: $n=0,1$ times the triplet spin state with $M=1$.
+The first one corresponds to the state with $S=1$ and $M=1$ whose wave function can be decomposed as an antisymmetric wave function in coordinate space built with the single-particle states: $n=0,1$ times the triplet spin state with $M=1$.
 The energy of this state, $E=2$, does not depend on $g$.
 In fact, all the states described by horizontal lines in the figure, are eigenstates of the Hamiltonian with $M=1$.
-Notice also that in the limit $g \rightarrow \infty $ states with $M=0$ become degenerated with states with $M=1$.
+Notice also that in the limit $g \rightarrow \infty $ states with $M=0$ become degenerate with states with $M=1$.

 To complete the study of the accuracy of our calculations we investigate the convergence of the energy of the ground state and first excited state of the two particle system as a function of the number of harmonic oscillator modes used ($N_M$).
 Note that for $N=2$, the energy constraint for the construction of the two-body basis is given by the maximum energy $E_{\mathrm{max}}= 1/2+ (N_M- 1/2) = N_M$.